dycz0fx/sycl_experiments/src/gpu_copy_kernel/README.md

 # sycl_experiments

-Experiment with SYCL and Level Zero
+Experiment with copying data between GPUs in the same node.

 ### How to build